vijaykiran/Leviathan/README.md

 - Line numbers are kinda buggy in general (disabled for now)
 - If you have syntax errors in your settings/theme files, Leviathan will probably just crash
 - Project file tree should be part of the window, not just a drawer (disabled for now)
+- Typing and scrolling can make the app take up to 70% CPU

 #### Internal things left to do